 Alzheimer’s usually starts with memory loss, as well as losing the ability to find the right words, solve problems or make decisions.
 As the disease progresses and memory loss, communication skills and orientation gets worse, people with Alzheimer’s disease will need some level of care during their everyday lives.
 The level of care at home may start at just one hour a day, for reassurance, and progress into 24-hour a day care as the disease develops.

 Why is Alzheimer’s disease care important?

-If you would like to book a session with a Dementia Friends Champion, please contact us for more information.
+If you are based in Wimbledon, Putney and Kingston and would like to book a session with a Dementia Friends Champion, please contact us for more information.

 What is the difference between dementia and Alzheimer's?

 Dementia is not a specific disease itself, but rather a term used to describe a group of associated symptoms, such as memory loss and difficulty with concentration.

 In short, Alzheimer's is a singular type of dementia.